-Driving while intoxicated is a serious crime, and California DUI penalties for a first offense can have long-term effects.
+Driving while intoxicated is a serious crime, and the penalties for a first offense can have long-term effects.
 The direct costs include:

 If you are arrested for DUI, you should immediately contact a law firm with experience defending drunk driving charges.
-The accumulated expenses can climb to around $15,000 when you factor in court fees, DMV costs, and other expenses.
+The accumulated expenses can climb to around $15,000 when you factor in court fees, DMV, and other expenses.

-A first offense DUI conviction carries a minimum of three days in jail and a sentence of up to six months.
-With the proper legal counsel, you may be able to persuade the judge to give informal probation rather than jail time.
+A first-offense DUI conviction carries a minimum of three days in jail and a sentence of up to six months.
+With the proper legal counsel, you may persuade the judge to give informal probation rather than jail time.

 Choosing a DUI Defense Attorney

-Whether you are arrested for your first DUI or have a prior DUI, you should retain the services of an attorney familiar with California DUI laws.
-Developing a good attorney-client relationship with a criminal defense attorney in Sherman Oaks can be an integral part of waging a successful fight against a possible conviction and penalties.
+Whether you are arrested for your first DUI, or you are a habitual traffic offender, you should retain the services of an attorney familiar with California DUI laws.
+Developing an excellent attorney-client relationship with a criminal defense attorney in Sherman Oaks can be integral to waging a successful fight against a possible conviction and penalties.